 State-of-the-art compute-optimized GPU accelerators, can provide NAMD with simulation performance equivalent to several CPU sockets (on the order of 100 CPU cores) when used to greatest effect, e.g., when GPUs have sufficient work per GPU.
-In general, effective GPU acceleration currently requires on the order of 10,000 atoms per GPU assuming a fast network interconnect.
-NAMD currently requires several CPU cores to drive each GPU effectively, ensuring that there is always work ready and available for the GPU.
-For contemporary CPU and GPU hardware, the most productive ratios of CPU core counts per GPU tend to range from 8:1 to 25:1 depending on the details of the hardware involved.
+In general, effective GPU acceleration currently requires on the order of 10,000 to 100,000 atoms per GPU assuming a fast network interconnect.
+NAMD GPU-offload mode requires several CPU cores to drive each GPU effectively, ensuring that there is always work ready and available for the GPU.
+For contemporary CPU and GPU hardware, the most productive ratios of CPU core counts per GPU might range from 8:1 to 64:1 or higher depending on the details of the hardware involved.
+GPU-offload mode running on modern GPU hardware will be bottlenecked by the CPU, which means that it is especially important to follow NUMA domain mapping considerations and generally avoid running other than one hardware thread per core (i.e., SMT 1, avoiding use of "hyper-threading").
+An advantageous hardware configuration might have one NUMA domain per GPU, which is used most effectively by scheduling one SMP rank per GPU device / NUMA domain, again leaving at least one core per NUMA domain available for the communication thread.